-Cholinergic medications are a category of pharmaceutical agents which act upon the neurotransmitter acetylcholine, the primary neurotransmitter within the parasympathetic nervous system (PNS).
+Cholinergic medications are a category of pharmaceutical agents that act upon the neurotransmitter acetylcholine, the primary neurotransmitter within the parasympathetic nervous system (PNS).
 There are two broad categories of cholinergic drugs: direct-acting and indirect-acting.
 The direct-acting cholinergic agonists work by directly binding to and activating the muscarinic receptors.
 Examples of direct-acting cholinergic agents include choline esters (acetylcholine, methacholine, carbachol, bethanechol, tacrine) and alkaloids (muscarine, pilocarpine, cevimeline).
 Indirect-acting cholinergic agents increase the availability of acetylcholine at the cholinergic receptors.
 These include reversible agents (physostigmine, neostigmine, pyridostigmine, edrophonium, rivastigmine, donepezil, galantamine) and irreversible agents (echothiophate, parathion, malathion, diazinon, tabun, sarin, soman, carbaryl, propoxur).
-The use of cholinergic agonists is limited because of their tendency to cause adverse effects in any organ under the control of the parasympathetic nervous system.
+The use of cholinergic agonists has limitations because of their tendency to cause adverse effects in any organ under the control of the parasympathetic nervous system.
 Some indications for use are listed below:

 Acetylcholine is a major neurotransmitter in the body.
 Depending on the type of receptors through which it undergoes mediation, the peripheral actions of acetylcholine classify as working on muscarinic (M1, M2, M3, M4, M5) or nicotinic (Nm, Nn) receptors.
 M1 receptors are present on the gastric parietal cells and in the central nervous system.
-M2 receptors are present on heart, visceral smooth muscle.
+M2 receptors are present on the heart, visceral smooth muscle.
 M3 receptors on the smooth muscle, exocrine glands, and receptors of the bladder.
 Nicotinic receptors are present in the central nervous system, adrenal medulla, autonomic ganglia, and neuromuscular junction.

 Cholinergic medications can cause muscarinic and/or nicotinic adverse effects.
 Acetylcholine hyperpolarizes the SA nodal cells through M2 receptors of the heart.
 As a result, bradycardia or even cardiac arrest may occur.
-At the A-V node and Purkinje fibers, conduction slows, and complete A-V block may occur.
+At the A-V node and Purkinje fibers, conduction slows, and a complete A-V block may occur.
 Due to non-uniform vagal innervation of atrial fibers, people may have a predisposition to atrial fibrillation or flutter.

-Secretions from glands are increased through the M3 and M2 receptors, resulting in salivation, sweating, lacrimation, gastric and tracheobronchial secretions.
+Secretions from glands are increased through the M3 and M2 receptors, resulting in salivation, sweating, lacrimation, gastric, and tracheobronchial secretions.

-Acetylcholine, if given intravenously does not cross the blood-brain barrier and has no effects.
+Acetylcholine, if given intravenously, does not cross the blood-brain barrier and has no effects.
 However, cholinergic drugs which enter the brain, produce a complex pattern of stimulation followed by depression.

 The ganglia are primarily stimulated by anticholinesterases via muscarinic receptors present there.
 After treatment with an anticholinesterase, acetylcholine released by nerve impulse in skeletal muscles may cause twitching and fasciculations by repetitive firing.
 Higher doses of anticholinesterase medications block the transmission of impulses in the neuromuscular junction; weakness or even paralysis of the muscle.

 Physostigmine and organophosphates have more marked muscarinic and CNS effects; stimulate ganglia, but action on skeletal muscles is less prominent.
-Neostigmine and the other agents produce a more pronounced effect on the skeletal muscles, stimulate ganglia, but the muscarinic effects are less prominent.
+Neostigmine and the other agents produce a more pronounced effect on the skeletal muscles, stimulate ganglia, but the muscarinic effects are less noticeable.